^

 Clinicians identify the following indications for TRUS:

-• increased level of prostatic specific antigen (PSA), detection of prostate cancer;
+• elevated levels of prostate-specific antigen (PSA), detection of prostate cancer;

-• Evaluation of the volume of brachytherapy before its onset;
+• assessment of the volume of brachytherapy before its start;

-• tumor, palpable formation, enlargement of the prostate gland in a physical examination (per rectum);
+• tumor, palpable formation, enlargement of the prostate gland during physical examination (per rectum);

-• infertility, diagnosis of obstruction or cyst of spermatic cord;
+• infertility, diagnosis of obstruction or cyst of the spermatic cord;

 • hematospermia, detection of stones;